Bath Safety: how to use essential oils safely in the bath

 • Vegetable oils (coconut, olive, sunflower…) as a carrier oil

 Essential oils can be safely added to any vegetable oil, properly diluted, if thoroughly mixed.
-These oils (also known as fixed, fatty or carrier oils) work well to safely dilute and ‘carry’ essential oils.
-However, once added to the bath, and because oil and water don’t mix, the carrier/essential oil will not disperse throughout the water.
-Instead, it will float on the surface and cling to the sides of the tub and your skin.
+These oils (also known as carrier, fixed, fatty or vegetable oils) work well to safely dilute and ‘carry’ essential oils.
+However, once added to the bath, and because oil and water don’t mix, the carrier/essential oil will not disperse into the water.
+Instead, it will float on the surface, clinging to the sides of the tub and your skin.
 So, although the essential oils are safely diluted in the carrier, this does make for a pretty slippery, greasy bath experience.
 For a slightly less greasy floating bath oil, you could use fractionated coconut oil or jojoba oil.

 How to use: Mix 5-20 drops of essential oil per ½ ounce (1 tablespoon) of your chosen bath base.
 Either use this amount for one bath, or make up a larger quantity for future use.

-Recommended ingredients to use essential oils in the bath
+Recommended ingredients to disperse essential oils into bathwater

 • Solubol